 Welcome to Fort Cooper State Park

-Over 700 acres of Nature at its best, Fort Cooper State Park offers a spot for relaxing, hiking, nature study and learning about Florida's rich history.
+With over 700 acres of nature at its best, Fort Cooper offers a spot for relaxing, hiking, studying nature and learning about Florida's rich history.

 Plan Your Visit

 Mike Roess Gold Head Branch State Park

 Micanopy FL 32667

 3266 N. Sailboat Ave.